GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     ```
     > **NOTE:** For simplicity purposes, the article content is retrieved directly from Azure Search.
 However, in a production scenario, Azure Search would only work as the index and the full article would be retrieved from Cosmos DB.

 1. Add the following dialog to handle the **ShowKBResults** dialog.
 This dialog presents a list of article results to the user using a carousel of HeroCards.
 A card that typically contains a single large image, one or more buttons, and text.
+For more information about how to show rich cards to users see [this article](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-rich-cards).

     ```javascript
     bot.dialog('ShowKBResults', [